layer-3/docs/docs/learn/core-concepts/state-channels-vs-l1-l2.md

 ### Liveness Requirements

 Participants must respond to challenges within the challenge period.
-The Clearnode provides 24/7 monitoring.
+Users should ensure they can monitor for challenges or use services that provide this functionality.

 ---